TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-Now we can log into the system with `ssh` facilating this key as `margo's` identifier:
+Now we can log into the system with `ssh` facilitating this key as `margo's` identifier:

 <br />